leviceccato/clarity/README.md

 ## Architecture

-Game state is managed through the `game` package and it's functions.
+Game state is managed through the game package and it's functions.
 It is responsible for containing worlds and transitioning between them.
-Worlds are collections of systems and act like scenes.
-Systems contain all the games logic, which they run on all related entities.
+Worlds are collections of systems and act like scenes from other game engines.
+Systems contain all the logic, which they run on all related entities.
 Entities are a collection of components that are purely data containers.
 All of these elements are initialised per world in the world package.

 ## Project structure

 Folder | Description
 --- | ---
 Root directory | The main package is contained in the root.
 It contains the main entrypoint where everything is initialised. game | The game is created and state is initialised in this package.
-The state is passed to all Systems so data can be shared. asset | Package that contains built assets that are embedded into the final executable.
-The `icon.iconset` folder is named as such so the macOS `iconutil` program can use it to generate an `icon.icns` file. component | Package holds all Component files.
-Components are data buckets that are included in an Entity. entity | Package holds all Entity files and their constructor.
-Entities are a collection of Components with varying data.
+State is passed to all systems so data can be shared. asset | Contains built assets that are embedded into the final executable.
+The `icon.iconset` folder is named as such so the macOS `iconutil` program can use it to generate an `icon.icns` file. component | Holds all component files.
+Components are data buckets that are included in an entity. entity | Holds all entity files and their constructor.
+Entities are a collection of components with varying data.
 They make up all things in the game. wip | Contains all WIP files, such as for creating sprites.
-The subfolders should match corresponding folders in the Asset package. system | Package holds all systems and their constructor.
-Systems will runs their logic on all Entities that have the required Components. world | Package holds all World files.
-Each world contains Systems and Entities and acts as a way of separating game scenes. windows | Package specifically for generating Windows specific resource file. macos | Package specifically for generating macOS `.app` folder.
+The subfolders should match corresponding folders in the asset package. system | Holds all systems and their constructor.
+Systems will runs their logic on all entities that have the required components. world | Holds all world files.
+Each world contains systems and entities and acts as a way of separating game scenes. windows | For generating Windows specific resource file. macos | For generating macOS `.app` folder.

+Files are prefixed with `0_` to ensure they are displayed first when sorted alphabetically.
+This is helpful for packages with many files.

 ## Exporting sprites

-All sprites should be exported as PNG files using Aseprite.
-Animated sprites or sprites with multiple states (e.g. hover) should be exported as spritesheets with an accompanying JSON file.
+All sprites should be exported as `.png` files using Aseprite.
+Animated sprites or sprites with multiple states (e.g. hover) should be exported as spritesheets with an accompanying `.json` file.
 Here are the settings used:

 Setting | Value
 --- | ---